 Flying Drone Laws

 Flying a drone is like being a bird flying freely up in the air.
-Unfortunately, there are instances when this sense of ‘freedom’ violates the rights of others that the fun in drone flying can easily turn into a legal action.
+Unfortunately, there are instances when this sense of ‘freedom’ violates the rights of others that the fun in drone flying can easily turn into legal action.
 Sure, flying a drone is fun.
 But, if there are already certain laws and regulations that your flying activities are violating, it is no longer fun.
 That is why you also need to equip yourself with the knowledge about the law when flying drones.

-For Business or For Pleasure?
+For Business Or For Pleasure?

 One of the very first things that you have to know about flying a drone is the purpose of such unmanned aerial system.
 If it is generally for fun or for personal use, the legal requirements are actually not that very strict.
 Often depending on the size of your drone, you may be asked to register it or not.

-Registered or Not?
+Registered Or Not?

 You should know that, as of December 21, 2015, all drones that weigh anywhere between 8.8 ounces or 0.55 pounds and 55 pounds are required to be registered with the FAA under the classification of small unmanned aerial systems.
 Registration is quite simple and relatively fast, too.
 It costs $5 and the registration is valid for 3 years, after which you will have to re-register.
 It’s quite a small price to pay for tons of unbridled fun.

-On the downside, if you have a drone that falls within the weight requirements of drone registration, but you failed to register it and you were caught flying one, you’ll be meted with a $27,000 fine.
+On the downside, if you have a drone with all drone accessories that falls within the weight requirements of drone registration, but you failed to register it and you were caught flying one, you’ll be meted with a $27,000 fine.
 The sad news is that, if the case entailed criminal liability, then you’re more likely to face a jail time or up to 3 years plus a hefty fine amounting to $250,000.
 So, make sure you know your drone weight limits and register it if it falls within what the law prescribes.

 For those whose UAVs weigh more than 55 pounds, you know that you’ll need to register your flying machine it as it’s already considered an absolute requirement.